wrapperband/FeathercoinWalletGuide/README.md

 If you wish to accelerate a transaction getting onto the blockchain or it is a stealth transaction, you may wish to us the Broadcast service.

-How to use the service :
+How to use the broadcast service :

 First Step  :  Find your transaction binary code :